H-Dhami

-Hartinder Dhami better known as H-Dhami is a British-Indian Bhangra artist.
+Hartinder Dhami (Punjabi: ਹਰਤਿੰਦਰ ਧਾਮੀ), better known as H-Dhami, is a British Bhangra artist.

 Early life

-H-Dhami is the son of Palvinder Dhami, lead singer of the 1980s prominent Bhangra group Heera Group UK.
-He was born in 1982 to a traditional Sikh Punjabi family.
+Hartinder Dhami is the son of Palvinder Dhami, the lead singer of the 1980s Bhangra group, Heera Group UK.

 Career

-H-Dhami signed in 2007 to Rishi Rich Productions (RRP), a joint partnership between Rishi Rich and entertainment entrepreneur Waleed Jahangir.
-H-Dhami has also signed a deal with Sony BMG India for distribution in India.
+Dhami signed in 2007 to Rishi Rich Productions, a joint partnership between Rishi Rich and entertainment entrepreneur Waleed Jahangir.
+Dhami also signed a deal with Sony BMG India for distribution in India.

-H-Dhami released his debut album Sadke Java in 2008.
+Dhami released his debut album Sadke Java in 2008.
 It includes collaborations with Roach Killa, Anand Sharma Manu, Chaaya and Mumzy Stranger.

-In 2010, H-Dhami was featured on the single "Gereh Kad Dee", the second single from PBN (Panjabi By Nature)'s album Crowd Pleaser.
+In 2010, Dhami was featured on the single "Gereh Kad Dee", the second single from PBN (Panjabi By Nature)'s album Crowd Pleaser.
 He collaborated with Mumzy Stranger for a Desi-version remix of Stranger's "One More Dance".
 He also collaborated with the only North-American Bhangra band En Karma on the song "Tere Bina Nahi Nachna".
 In 2010, he did a Desi mix of Raghav's "So Much" and a remix of Preeya Kalidas' "Shimmy".